Akifali-1/IOT-Project/README.md

 🏠 IoT Home Automation System
 IoT Home Automation System is a project that enables voice-controlled operation of household devices using an ESP32 microcontroller.
-It also features automatic device shutdown based on room occupancy using a robo ball sensor.
-The system provides real-time communication through WebSocket and uses Edge Impulse for machine learning model training.
+It features automatic device shutdown based on room occupancy using a robo ball sensor and real-time communication using WebSocket.

+🚀 Features
+🎙️ Voice-Controlled Devices: Control lights and fans via voice commands.

+🤖 Occupancy Detection: Robo ball sensor detects room presence.

+🔌 Automatic Power Saving: Devices automatically turn off when the room is unoccupied.

+🔗 Real-Time Communication: WebSocket-based instant updates between ESP32 and the dashboard.

 🛠️ Technologies Used
 ESP32 Microcontroller

-Edge Impulse (for ML model training)
+Edge Impulse (ML model training)

-WebSocket (for real-time communication)
+WebSocket

 Arduino